 - It is not quite clear if Barry Levinson's Toys was intended as a kids' comedy or a satire for adults, having elements from both genres.

-- The film version of Cloud Atlas received a mixed reaction from critics and audiences probably due this: The movie, like the book in which it was inspired involved six different interrelated stories, which were very different from each other: There was a Period Piece, a thriller, a comedy (The story of Timothy Cavendish) a science-fiction Dys Topia similar to Blade Runner and a Post Apocalyptic adventure.
+- The film version of Cloud Atlas received a mixed reaction from critics and audiences probably due this: The movie, like the book in which it was inspired involved six different interrelated stories, which were very different from each other: There was a two Period Pieces, a thriller, a comedy (The story of Timothy Cavendish) a science-fiction Dys Topia similar to Blade Runner and a Post Apocalyptic adventure.
 While the six stories are connected, there is a complete change of mood and styles in every scene.